hamzaugursumer/8WeekSqlChallenge/Case Study #4 - Data Bank/README.md

 |  6  |     155     | 2020-03-01 00:00:00+03 |   104819.29   |
 |  7  |     192     | 2020-02-01 00:00:00+03 |   104502.66   |
 |  8  |     45      | 2020-01-01 00:00:00+03 |   103390.04   |
+* The first 8 lines of the 1720 lines of output are displayed